nik-hil/nik-hil.github.io/_posts/2019-05-04-how-does-activation-initialization-affect-training-in-neural-network.md

 It looks like basis for [Kaiming initialization](https://arxiv.org/abs/1502.01852)

+# Conclusion
-### Yes our initialization will affect our training of neural network.
+Yes our initialization will affect our training of neural network.

 ```python